Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

 \subsection{Whittaker--Plancherel formula}

 We record the relevant formulation of the Whittaker--Plancherel formula.
-We refer to \cite[Chapter 5]{Wallach1992realreductive} for archimedean case and \cite[Theorem 2.3.2]{beuzartplessis2008.05036} for the non-archimedean case.
+We refer to \cite[Chapter 5]{Wallach1992realreductive} for the archimedean case and \cite[Theorem 2.3.2]{beuzartplessis2008.05036} for the non-archimedean case.

-Let $\widehat{G}$ be the unitary dual of $G$ \emph{i.e.} $\widehat{G}$ is the isomorphism class of unitary irreducible representations of $G$.
-We can equip $\widehat{G}$ with the local Plancherel measure $\d\mu^\loc$ which is compatible with the Haar measure $\d g$ on $G$.
-It is known that $\d\mu^\loc$ is supported only on the tempered representation of $G$.
-Let $\xi\in L^2(N\backslash G,\psi)$ smooth and with sufficient decay at infinity.
-Then we absolutely convergent representation
+Let $\widehat{G}$ be the unitary dual of $G$ \emph{i.e.} $\widehat{G}$ is the set of all isomorphism classes of unitary irreducible representations of $G$. we equip $\widehat{G}$ with a local Plancherel measure $\d\mu^\loc$ which is compatible with the Haar measure $\d g$ on $G$ in the sense of Harish-Chandra:

+It is known that $\d\mu^\loc$ is supported only on the irreducible generic tempered representations of $G$.
+Let $\xi\in C^\infty(N\backslash G,\psi)$ be an element in the Harish-Chandra Schwartz space (adapted to Whittaker models), in the sense of \cite[\S 4]{Wallach1992realreductive}.
+Then we have the following absolutely convergent spectral decomposition: